13 minutes read|

 It's "Which platform helps me have better, smarter conversations with the right LPs—this quarter, for this fund?"

 Altss is increasingly the answer for emerging managers because it was designed around that question.
-With clear per-seat pricing, emerging-manager tiers, upcoming Full LP coverage, and GP-LP Connect on the horizon, it’s less of a line item and more of a fundraising infrastructure decision.
+With clear per-seat pricing, emerging-manager tiers, and a defined path from family office coverage today to institutional expansion in 2026, it's less of a line item and more of a fundraising infrastructure decision.

-Altss — Raising the Standard for Fundraising Intelligence
+Try Altss — Raising the standard for fundraising intelligence.

 Transform your fundraising strategy